akulaiev/RT/README.md

 - Use 'w', 's', 'a' and 'd' keys to rotate the camera;

-- Use 'Q' to create a screenshot, which will be located in the "screenshots" directory.
+- Use 'q' to create a screenshot, which will be located in the "screenshots" directory.